 This page was published on

-This infographic summaries the concept of resilience in a safety context, as explored in our first World Risk Poll resilience report, ‘A Resilient World?
+This infographic summarises the concept of resilience in a safety context, as explored in our first World Risk Poll resilience report, ‘A Resilient World?
 Understanding vulnerability in a changing climate’.